Love is such a mysterious subject, right?

 1 Corinthians 13 famously proclaims, “Love is patient, love is kind.”
 It’s interesting that this beautiful passage begins by defining love as patience.

-My teacher, Acharya Shunya, says that love is dharma, or a universal path of noble living by certain ideals.
+Love is dharma, or a universal path of noble living by certain ideals.
 Of the 10 qualities or attributes of dharma recommended by Ayurveda for leading a healthy and happy life, patience is the first.

 Practicing patience is a key ingredient of love, health and happiness.